Passive Solar for Beginners

 One of the benefits of living in the Wild West is our abundant sunshine.
-An advantage for home builders in Denver is that Colorado averages over 300 sunny days per year; Arizona and New Mexico have even more.
-My home here in Colorado is located on the north facing side of a mountain.
+An advantage for home builders in Denver is that Colorado averages over 300 sunny days per year.
+My home here in Colorado is located on the north-facing side of a mountain.
+It's not uncommon to see snow in my yard well into May.
 We have some pretty sweet views of more mountains and the Continental Divide to the west and north of us, but not much potential for passive solar heating.
-It is not uncommon to have snow in my yard well into May.
-My neighbors across the valley, however, bask on the Sunny side of the mountain.
-The snow in their yards often melts only a few days after it falls.
-When I designed and built our small cabin in New Mexico, one of my primary design considerations was to provide some passive solar heating.
+However, when I designed and built our small sunny cabin in New Mexico, a primary design consideration was to provide some passive solar heating.

 What is Passive Solar?

 Passive solar is pretty simple: The solar part is obvious…it refers to the Sun.
 The passive part means the system works without any mechanical devices, added energy inputs, or effort from the occupants.
 The home basically heats itself by smart design.

 Anyone who has ever left their car sitting in the hot summer sun knows all too well that windows allow sunshine to enter and warm the inside.
 In a vehicle, these temperatures can reach 150° F or more very quickly.
 A concentrated version of this same phenomenon allows solar ovens to bake and cook foods at 350° F to 400° F.